-- Board leadership ensuring its effectiveness in all aspects of its role, setting its agenda, oversight of the Company's corporate governance model, and ensuring good and timely information flows between executive and non-executive directors. - ESG fostering ethical and responsible decision making by the Board. - Strategic development working with the Board and the CEO to develop the strategy for the Company's future growth and working with the CEO to identify opportunities for value-enhancing strategic initiatives including acquisitions, joint ventures, and strategically important relationships. - Communications ensuring effective communication with shareholders and working with the CEO on critical issues related to government relations. - Management oversight acting as a sounding board, adviser, and confidant to the chief executive officer.
+- Board leadership ensuring its effectiveness in all aspects of its role, setting its agenda, oversight of the Company's corporate governance model, and ensuring good and timely information flows between executive and non-executive directors. - ESG fostering ethical and responsible decision making by the Board. - Strategic development working with the Board to develop the strategy for the Company's future growth and to identify opportunities for value-enhancing strategic initiatives including acquisitions, joint ventures, and strategically important relationships. - Communications ensuring effective communication with shareholders and working on critical issues related to government relations. - Management oversight acting as a sounding board, adviser, and confident to the chief executive officer.